Bike Touring 101

 - They think they don’t have enough money to travel around the world (by bike!)

-- They think their bike won’t survive a long trip
+- They think their bicycle won’t survive a long trip

 Of course, everyone is different.
 So, there are different types of bike touring.
 I’ll cover all of them, but the main topic is self-supported, long-distance bike touring, a.k.a. fully loaded bike touring.